Clear Creek State Forest

 A district-level state forest resource management plan is written for each of the bureau’s 20 forest districts across the state.

-View the 2023 Clear Creek State Forest management activities (PDF) for upcoming projects and events to implement the State Forest Resource Management Plan.
+2024 Clear Creek State Forest Management Activities (PDF) provides information about upcoming projects and events to implement the State Forest Resource Management Plan.

 Harvest Schedule